Skip to main content

 boundary nodes by carrying a NRP Selector to allow routers to apply a

-specific forwarding treatment that guarantee the SLA(s).
+specific forwarding treatment that guarantees the SLA(s).

 To support multiple forwarding treatments over the same Slice-Flow